Procedures

 Bilateral total hip replacement performed for hip athritis secondary to dysplasia (shallow hip sockets) to facilitate a more meaningful rehabilitation in patients with several disease in both hips.

-How long do these implants last?
+How long do hip replacement implants last?

 A majority of patients undergo hip replacement surgery in their early 60s and above.
 In this phase of life, most patients are retired and do not engage in highly strenuous activities such as marathon running.
-The stress placed on their implants are therefore mild to moderate.
+The stress placed on their implants is therefore mild to moderate.
 Based on the average lifespan of Singaporeans which is about 85 years, we do expect most implants to be long-lasting.
-This is especially so if there are no infections, falls or fractures sustained by the patient.
+This is especially so if there are no infections, falls, or fractures sustained by the patient.

 Speak to our orthopaedic surgeon if you are having pain and trouble with your hips.
 We are here to help you on your journey.